nehaljwani/team.exiv2.org/book/IMaEA.md

 The Exiv2 "dot" releases such as v0.27.2 include security fixes, bug fixes and minor feature and documentation updates.
 Exiv2 has never issued a "security release" which would be an existing release PLUS one _or more_ security PRs.
 The version numbering scheme is explained here: [11.9 Releases](#11-9).
 The design includes provision for a security release.

 I was very impressed by the libssh security process which has provision to issue security notices to third parties.
 Exiv2 is not sufficiently resourced to support this capability.
-If the community decide that Exiv2 must strengthen its security process, the community will have to provide the necessary resources.
+If the Community decide that Exiv2 must strengthen its security process, the Community will have to provide the necessary resources.

 [TOC](#TOC)